seth-chandler-vha/prompt-library/clinical/Ambient_Scribe/RAG-MCP/AMBIENT SCRIBE MULTI-AGENT SYSTEM - INSTRUCTION SET.md

 - Ask the user questions before returning output
 - Return output in any format other than specified

-**Execution begins when you receive the next user message containing a transcript.**

-**Confirmation:** Reply "READY TO PROCESS TRANSCRIPT" if you understand these directives.
+**Confirmation:** Begin processing these instructions if you understand these directives.

 ---